christinedraper/knife-topo/README.md

 	knife topo import [ TOPOLOGY_FILE [ TOPOLOGY ... ]]

-Imports the system environment and topologies from a [topology file](#Topology File) into the local repo.
+Imports the topologies from a
+[topology file](#Topology File) into the local repo.
 If no topology file is specified, attempts to read from a file called 'topology.json' in the current directory.
 Generates the topology cookbook attribute